Li Auto Inc. (LI) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for LI stocks, with Jefferies repeating the rating for LI by listing it as a “Buy.”
 The predicted price for LI in the upcoming period, according to Jefferies is $20.66 based on the research report published on November 28th of the previous year 2022.

-After a stumble in the market that brought LI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.07% of loss for the given period.
+After a stumble in the market that brought LI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.85% of gains for the given period.

 Stock Fundamentals for LI